 Granulocyte-macrophage colony stimulating factor (GM-CSF) is produced by endothelial cells, fibroblasts, macrophages, mast cells, and T helper (Th) cells.

 Clinical uses of GM-CSF include

-M-CSF is produced by endothelial cells, epithelial cells, and fibroblasts.
+Macrophage colony stimulating factor (M-CSF) is produced by endothelial cells, epithelial cells, and fibroblasts.

 The main effect of M-CSF is

 Stem cell factor (SCF) is produced by bone marrow stromal cells.

 Reduction of the number of flare-ups in relapsing multiple sclerosis

 IFN-gamma is produced by natural killer (NK) cells, cytotoxic type 1 (Tc1) cells, and T helper type 1 (Th1) cells.

 The main effects of IFN-gamma are